mhelms44/alphaand-site/README.md

 # alphaand-site
 Vue app for my band's website, alphaandromeda.com
-Uses Caddy for HTTPS/Reverse Proxy and node/vue for backend.
+Uses Caddy for HTTPS and node/vue for backend.